-This cheese is a semi-hard cheese with a smooth body that makes it ideal for melting into cheese sauces, grating over pastas or soups, and can even be used on pizzas.
+This cheese is a semi-hard cheese with a smooth body that makes it ideal for melting into cheese sauces, grating over portions of pasta or soups, and can even be used on pizzas.

 French Comte is a distinctive cheese with flavors of roasted hazelnuts and creamy butter.
-You can use this as a substitute for Emmental in almost any dish you’d like, but but aware that it is very rich.
-So adjust the amount you use to begin with until you find the the right amount for you.
+You can use this as a substitute for Emmental in almost any dish you’d like, but be aware that it is very rich.

 Is Jarlsberg similar to Emmental?
 Yes, Jarlsberg Cheese makes a fantastic replacement for Emmental.